dart-lang/site-www/src/faq.md

 ### Q. What are some real-world production deployments of Dart?

-Google AdWords, AdSense, AdMob, and the Google Assistant all use Dart.
+Google Ads, AdSense, AdMob, and the Google Assistant all use Dart.
 A significant portion of Google's revenue flows through these apps.
 Inside or outside of Google, every Flutter app uses Dart.